Committee

 Senate Bill 2605 would require public school students to complete courses in the “the factually

 accurate history of the United States,” civics, the United States Constitution, and the Mississippi state government between eighth grade and twelfth grade.
+This requirement would begin during the 2026-2027 school year.

 The bill states that these prescribed courses should focus on “fostering and perpetuating the ideals, principles and spirit” of democracy in the United States and should increase students’ knowledge of the federal and state governments.
 It explicitly prevents the teaching of “critical race theory” (which is already banned under state law).